 Loan Amount

-The amount of money that you borrow makes a big influence on how much you pay your interest the more money you will borrow the more interest to have to pay.
-Borrow according to your need.
+The amount of money that you borrow has a significant influence on how much you pay your interest; the more money you borrow, the more interest you have to pay.
+Borrow according to your needs.
 Determine how much you require.

 Interest Rate